 Here are some of the benefits of training your employees:

 Giving an employee more responsibility is a valuable way of boosting their interest and engagement.
 Not only does it demonstrate you trust their skill and judgement, but it gives them a goal to focus on.
-Training programs and career development courses prepare the individual for the additional tasks and responsibility they will be taking on.
-Not only is this a great way to motivate employees, but it also takes some pressure away from the management team.
+Corporate training and development programs ensure the individual is prepared for the additional tasks and responsibilities they will be taking on.
+Not only is this a great way to motivate employees, but it also takes some pressure away from the management team improving company culture.

 Better client relationships